mmahmoodictbd/flight-aggregator/README.md

 - The implementation should be made as close to 'production ready' as possible within the time constraints.

 It is fine to change any of the supplied application code, if you choose to do so please add comments to indicate what has changed and why.

+**Note**

+Please do not fork/branch this project when creating your solution as it will be visible to other applicants.